The Vital Role of Dietitians in Optimizing Health

 Enhancing Recovery and Healing

-Proper nutrition is crucial for recovery from illnesses and surgeries.
-Dietitians ensure that patients receive the nutrients needed to support healing, boost immunity, and maintain energy levels.
-This support is especially important for patients with conditions like cancer, where nutritional needs are heightened.
+Proper nutrition is crucial for recovery from illnesses, injuries, and surgeries.
+Dietitians ensure that patients receive the nutrients needed to:

 Improving Quality of Life